AmbientELab-Group/Medbox-server/README.md

 webapp-server | Quit the server with CONTROL-C.
 ```

 If you get any error something is wrong.
-Contact the chief project wizard (@Bill2462).
+Contact the chief project magician (@Bill2462).

-Then open the another console and see if containers are running.
+Then open another console and see if containers are running.
 You should see something like that:

 ```
-[krzys@starship Medbox-server]$ sudo docker ps CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                    NAMES
+[krzys@starship Medbox-server]$ docker ps
+CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                    NAMES
 4354a1d70d78        webserver           "python manage.py ru…"   4 minutes ago       Up 4 minutes        0.0.0.0:8000->8000/tcp   webapp-server
 c7d618bcd1fa        postgres            "docker-entrypoint.s…"   4 minutes ago       Up 4 minutes        5432/tcp                 medbox-server_mainDB_1